These Are the Best Theme Parks in the United States

 With thousands of users and reviews for different attractions around the world, TripAdvisor is a treasure trove of incredible and highly recommended places to visit on your next vacation.
 We asked the travel review website for the best amusement parks in the U.S., and naturally, there are a lot of amazing ones to choose from.

-Naturally, Disney World and Disneyland take some of the top spots, since there seems to be something for everyone at these two locations.
-Of course, Disney rides in general, tend to be pretty mild in terms of thrills since both parks are designs to be family friendly and good for all ages.
+From sea to shining sea, there are plenty of places to enjoy a calming Ferris wheel, ride a classic wooden roller coaster, or scream your head off on a state-of-the-art thrill ride.
+Of course, Disney World and Disneyland take some of the top spots, since there seems to be something for everyone at these two locations.
+Disney rides in general tend to be pretty mild in terms of thrills, as both parks are designed to be family-friendly for all ages.
 But if you're a true coaster lover, there are some incredible parks with record-breaking rides that will truly blow your hair back.

 Some locations are owned by beloved international brands, while others are more of a local favorite, but every park listed below practically guarantees a day of fun.